Chyulu Hills Hiking & Kisula Caves 1 Day Tour

 The hills are steep, dusty, and quite challenging to hike.
 Acacia trees are predominant with wetter species deeper into the hills, where there tends to be more rain.
 To the south, you get incredible views of the plains, and 70 km away mount Kilimanjaro looms over the whole area.
 In the south of the range is the Leviathan Cave, one of the world’s longest lava tubes.

-The walking duration is variable and also described as an easy to moderate climb.
+The walking duration is variable and is described as an easy-to-moderate climb.

 Chyulu Hills Hiking & Kisula Caves 1 Day Tour Itinerary at a Glance